dimagi/commcare-hq/docs/js-guide/module-history.md

 # Historical Background on Module Patterns

+This page discusses the evolution of HQ's javascript module usage.
+For practical documentation on writing modules, see [Managing Dependencies](./dependencies.md).

 We talk about JavaScript modules, but (at least pre-ES6) JavaScript has no built in support for modules.
 It's easy to say that, but think about how crazy that is.